poelstra/know-how-computer/README.md

 - [x] Build the hosted version automatically from Github Actions
 - [ ] Learn more Gleam & improve the code base with it
 - [ ] Add tab/view to show compiled output
+- [x] Visualize 'history' by having a trace of shaded line markers
 - [ ] Dutch translation
 - [ ] Gradually add more advanced concepts (stack, memory, more advanced instructions, basic I/O)
 - [ ] Implement an integrated learning journey similar to [Exercism](https://exercism.org/) or [Hedy](https://hedycode.com), i.e. narrated exercises, automated test runners and multiple 'levels'.